Evaluating a Pilot Mobile Health Program

-The Centers for Medicare and Medicaid Services (CMS) is supporting a pilot of the mobile health program Text4baby.
-This pilot aims to assess the effect of Text4baby on enrollment in Medicaid and the Children’s Health Insurance Program (CHIP), as well as on health knowledge, health behaviors, and health care engagement among those who are eligible for CHIP.
-Despite the interest in and potential of mobile health (mHealth) programs, the effect of mHealth on health knowledge, behavior, and outcomes has not been conclusive despite several studies that focus on the effects of this type of intervention on socioeconomically disadvantaged populations.
-Limited evidence in these studies highlight the need to further assess key implementation factors related to outreach, enrollment, and engagement that might explain variation in outcomes, especially among the disadvantaged populations that might benefit the most from mHealth interventions.
+The Centers for Medicare & Medicaid Services (CMS) supported a pilot of the mobile health (mHealth) program Text4baby.
+This pilot assessed the effect of Text4baby on enrollment in Medicaid and the Children’s Health Insurance Program (CHIP) and on health knowledge, health behaviors, and healthcare engagement among those eligible for CHIP.
+Despite the interest in and potential of mHealth programs, the effect of mHealth on health knowledge, behavior, and outcomes was not conclusive.
+Several studies had focused on the effects of this type of intervention on socioeconomically disadvantaged populations, but limited evidence highlighted the need to further assess implementation factors related to outreach, enrollment, and engagement that might explain variation in outcomes, especially among the disadvantaged populations that might benefit the most.

-As part of the research, Insight will:
+As part of the research, Insight—

-- Conduct stakeholder interviews and focus groups.
+- Conducted stakeholder interviews and focus groups

 - Prepared a report on findings for CMS